ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/330517 Copper Utility Pipe and Tubing.md

    1. Solder shall be tin-silver solder conforming to ASTM B 32, latest revision, Grade Sn94, Sn95 or Sn96.
 Cored solder shall not be used.
 Solder and flux used in joints of potable waterlines shall contain no more than 0.2 percent lead.
 2. Refer to Approved Materials List, or approved equal.
-1. 2.05 BRASS PIPE AND NIPPLES**
-   1. Short threaded nipples and brass pipe shall conform to ASTM B 43, regular wall thickness, except that nipples and pipe of sizes 1 inch and smaller shall be extra strong.
+1. 2.05 BRASS PIPE AND NIPPLES*   1.
+Short threaded nipples and brass pipe shall conform to ASTM B 43, regular wall thickness, except that nipples and pipe of sizes 1 inch and smaller shall be extra strong.
 Threads shall conform to ANSI B1.20.1.
 2. Refer to Approved Materials List, or approved equal.
-1. 2.06 BRONZE APPURTENANCES**
+1. 2.06 BRONZE APPURTENANCES*

-## General

-: All items specified herein shall be manufactured of bronze conforming to ASTM B62, "Composition Brass or Ounce Metal Castings” and AWWA C800.
+	 1. General: All items specified herein shall be manufactured of bronze conforming to ASTM B62, "Composition Brass or Ounce Metal Castings” and AWWA C800.
 2. Service Saddles:
       1. Service saddle bodies shall be manufactured of bronze, with flattened silicon bronze straps.
 Saddles shall be tapped with a female iron pipe thread outlet.
 The seal with the outer wall of the pipe shall be affected with either a rubber gasket or an O-ring.
 Refer to the Approved Materials list, or approved equal, for service saddles manufacturers and model numbers shall be as follows:
 3. Corporation Stops:
       1. Corporation stops shall be the “ball” valve type, manufactured of bronze.
 The inlet fitting shall be a male iron pipe thread when used with a service saddle and the outlet connection shall be a compression type pack joint or 110 compression.
 Refer to the Approved Materials List, or approved equal.
 4. Corporation ball valves within the meter boxes shall have lock wings with female iron pipe thread for the inlet and outlet connections.
 Refer to the Approved Materials List, or approved equal.
 5. Angle Meter Stops:
       1. Angle meter stops shall be of the "ball valve" style and shall be manufactured of bronze.
 The inlet connection shall be a compression type or iron-pipe thread and the outlet fitting shall be a meter flange or meter coupling.
 The inlet and outlet shall form an angle of 90 degrees on a vertical plane through the centerline of the meter stop.
 A rectangular lug and lock wing shall be provided on the top of the fitting to operate the shutoff mechanism.
-Refer to the Approved Materials List, or approved equal. **PRIOR APPROVAL IS REQUIRED BEFORE USING ANGLE METER STOPS.
+Refer to the Approved Materials List, or approved equal.
+PRIOR APPROVAL IS REQUIRED BEFORE USING ANGLE METER STOPS.
 6. Customer Service Valve:
       1. Customer service valves shall be "ball valve" style manufactured of bronze with lever-type turn handle.
 The inlet connection shall be a meter flange or a meter coupling and the outlet female iron pipe thread.
 Refer to the Approved Materials List, or approved equal.
 1. 2.07 FLANGES, GASKETS, BOLTS AND NUTS